cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 ### Phase Breakdown
 Due to the large scope of the homepage, the rebuild project was broken up into two phases.
 The phases were also a way to help QA test and familiarize with the homepage rebuild project without waiting until full completion.
 This would help catch issues earlier if needed.

-**Phase I** - Create a foundation for the homepage using diffable datasource and compositional layout and start the Redux foundation for the following subsections:
+**Phase I** - Create a foundation for the homepage using diffable data source and compositional layout and start the Redux foundation for the following subsections:
 - Header
 - Top Sites Section
 - Pocket Section